espruino/EspruinoDocs/tutorials/Quick Start BLE.md

 Other potential issues:

 * Most [Flatpaks](https://flatpak.org/) don't work out of the box as Bluetooth priviledges aren't always turned on.
-You can change them using [flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal)
+You can change them using [flatseal](https://flathub.org/apps/details/com.github.tchx84.Flatseal) or can just install a native package for your OS.
 * BlueZ 5.41+ required (5.43 is more stable) - you can check by typing `bluetoothd --version`.
 Pretty much every Linux distribution from the past 5 years is now up to date, but if yours isn't there are some [Bluez installation instructions here](/Web Bluetooth On Linux)
 * Some Chromium based browsers such as Brave disable Bluetooth functionality.
 If you run into issues with a specific browser try an alternative browser from the list above.